Lyceum Club (Melbourne): Activity

-At a gathering in January 1913, Constance Ellis announced that the London Lyceum club had approved them as an affiliated club, allowing the Melbourne members to visit the London club.
+At a gathering in January 1913, Constance Ellis announced that the London Lyceum Club had approved them as an affiliated club, allowing the Melbourne members to visit the London club.

-In July 1918 the club moved to the sixth floor of the Auditorium Building on Collins Street.
+In July 1918, the club moved to the sixth floor of the Auditorium Building on Collins Street.

 On 15 June 1925, the club took new residence of the whole of the fifth floor of the E.S. & A. Bank Building, now known as the ANZ gothic bank building.
 The official opening, with 400 members attending, was held on the 29 June.
 The floor was renovated by architect Lorna Phillips, after architect Muriel Stott had to resign from the project due to illness.

 The club moved their headquarters to Bank House, 86 Queen Street, and held the house warming on 12 November 1934.

 In 1957, the club was informed that the lease of the Bank House would not be renewed.
-That same year, the club purchased six cottages at Ridgeway Place, Melbourne, and signed a contract to erect a new building to house the club.
+That same year, the club purchased six cottages at Ridgway Place, Melbourne, and signed a contract to erect a new building to house the club.
 In 1958, the club relocated to temporary premises at 140 Flinders Lane, Melbourne, until May 1959, when the new premises are finished and officially opened.

 In 1973, the Australasian Association of Lyceum Clubs was formed, as an umbrella group in which the Melbourne group was associated with the clubs from Brisbane, Adelaide, Sydney, and Perth.

+Today

+The Lyceum Club Melbourne continues to operate from its clubhouse in Ridgway Place in Melbourne's central business district.
+Founded to provide opportunities for intellectual, cultural and social engagement among women, the Club remains one of the largest and most active Lyceum Clubs in the world, with more than 1,400 members.

+The Club offers a program of cultural, intellectual and social activities, including lectures, special events, club lunches and dinners, and a range of special-interest groups known as "Circles".
+First established in 1915, the Circles continue to be a central feature of Club life.

+The clubhouse includes dining and event facilities overlooking the gardens of the neighbouring Melbourne Club.
+Accommodation is available for members and eligible visitors, and the Club participates in reciprocal arrangements with Lyceum and affiliated clubs in Australia and internationally.

+Between 2016 and 2018, the clubhouse underwent a major refurbishment and expansion designed by Kerstin Thompson Architects.
+The project revitalised the Club's facilities and increased capacity for member activities and events.
+The refurbishment has been described as award-winning and forms part of the building's continuing architectural significance.